-The PAS Assessor shall use the PAS instrument to determine whether the following applicants or members are at immediate risk of institutionalization:
+The PAS Assessor shall use the PAS instrument as described below to determine whether the following customers are at immediate risk of institutionalization:

-- The Assessor shall use the PAS instrument described in Section 1003 to assess an applicant or member who is EPD except as specified below for a physically disabled applicant or member who is less than six years old.
-After assessing a physically disabled child who is at least six years but less than 12 years, the Assessor shall refer the child for a physician consultant review as described in Section 1006. - The Assessor shall use the age-specific PAS instrument prescribed in Section 1005 to assess an applicant or member who is physically disabled and less than six years old.
-After assessing the child, the Assessor shall refer the child for physician consultant review. - The Assessor shall use the PAS instrument prescribed in Section 1005 to assess an applicant or member who is DD, except as specified below for an applicant or member who is DD and residing in a nursing facility (NF).
-After assessing a child who is DD and less than six months of age, the Assessor shall refer the child for physician consultant review. - The Assessor shall use the PAS instrument described in Section 1003 for an applicant or member who is DD and residing in a NF. - The Assessor shall use the PAS instrument prescribed in Section 1003 or Section 1005, whichever is applicable, to assess an applicant or member who is classified as ventilator dependent under Section 1902(e)(9) of the Social Security Act.
+- The Assessor shall use the appropriate PAS instrument described in MA1003 to assess customers with a physical disability who are at least six years old.
+After assessing a child with a physical disability who is at least six years but less than 12 years, the Assessor shall refer the child for a physician consultant review as described in MA1006. - The Assessor shall use the age-specific PAS instrument described in MA1005 to assess a customer who has a physical disability and less than six years old.
+After assessing the child, the Assessor shall refer the child for physician consultant review. - The Assessor shall use the PAS instrument described in MA1005 to assess customers who are not living in a nursing facility (NF).
+After assessing a child less than six months of age with a developmental disability, the Assessor shall refer the child for physician consultant review. - The Assessor shall use the PAS instrument described in MA1003 for customers with a developmental disability living in a Nursing Facility (NF). - The Assessor shall use the PAS instrument described in MA1003 or MA1005, whichever is applicable, to assess a customer classified as ventilator dependent under Section 1902(e)(9) of the Social Security Act.